Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Conclusion to Anchorage: Drive or Ferry?

 When you have two experienced drivers and you are happy to miss something as nice as a ferry experience (amazing views!) we would personally simply go for a drive.
-As it's also a lot cheaper than taking the ferry.
+It's also a lot cheaper than taking the ferry.

 Use our ferry guides and maps